jasonzhagui/Scribble/README.md

 - Use Test-Driven-Development (TDD) to make sure we have testing.
 - Use Swagger for initial interaction with server.
 - Use Swagger, pydoc and good docstrings for documentation.
-- User can select different features and filter list of Scribbles in a checkbox filter format